imperial-qore/JLQN/README.md

 ## Solver assumptions
 LN (as of [LINE](https://line-solver.sf.net/) version 2.0.36):
 * SRVN layering.
-* Activities modelled as successive visits.
+* Activities modelled as successive visits to the server.

 LQNS:
 * Batch layering.